 If you suffer from a condition that causes balance problems related to the inner ear, such as vertigo, vestibular rehab could significantly reduce your symptoms.
-The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, has extensive expertise in treating balance disorders and vertigo using vestibular rehab.
+The experienced team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, Woodbury, and Queens, New York, has extensive expertise in treating balance disorders and vertigo using vestibular rehab.
 Call the office today or book an appointment online to learn more.

 Vestibular disorders relate to the inner ear and the role it plays in helping you balance.
 Problems with the inner ear can cause dizziness and visual disturbances, and affect your balance.
 Other symptoms include fatigue, difficulty thinking clearly, and nausea.